askimed/nf-test/docs/cli/generate.md

 ## Examples

-Create a testcase for a process:
+Create a test case for a process:

 ```
-nf-test generate process modules/local/vcf_to_plink.nf
+nf-test generate process modules/local/salmon_index.nf
 ```

-Create a testcases for all processes in folder `modules`:
+Create a test cases for all processes in folder `modules`:

 ```
 nf-test generate process modules/**/*.nf
 ```

-Create a testcase for a subworkflow:
+Create a test case for a sub workflow:

 ```
-nf-test generate workflow workflows/vcf_workflow.nf
+nf-test generate workflow workflows/some_workflow.nf
 ```

-Create a testcase for the whole pipeline:
+Create a test case for the whole pipeline:

 ```
 nf-test generate pipeline main.nf